kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 a + 0 = a.
 $$

 This is also true of other mathematical objects.
 The zero of the complex numbers is $0 + i(0) = 0$ as well.
-And adding it to any comlex number also gives us the original complex number.
+And adding it to any complex number also gives us the original complex number.

-A [matrix](https://mathworld.wolfram.com/Matrix.html) is mathematical object that which I facetiously call _numbers in teabags_.
+A [matrix](https://mathworld.wolfram.com/Matrix.html) is mathematical object which I facetiously call _numbers in teabags_.
 They may come in different shapes and sizes.
-Let us consider a general $2 \times 2$ square matrix like $\begin{bmatirx}a & b\\c & d\end{bmatrix}$.
+Let us consider a general $2 \times 2$ square matrix like $\begin{bmatrix}a & b\\c & d\end{bmatrix}$ which has two horizontal rows and two vertical columns.
 The additive inverse for this matrix is a $2\times2$ square matrix all of whose entries are zero:
 $$
 \begin{bmatrix}
 a & b\\